Health First Colorado Primary Care Providers--We Need You in the ACC!

-The ACC Program is Medicaid's primary health care delivery model.
+The Accountable Care Collaborative (ACC) Program is the primary health care delivery model for Health First Colorado (Colorado's Medicaid Program).
 ACC Primary Care Medical Providers (PCMPs) are key to the success of the ACC.
-As a PCMP, your practice acts as a medical home for Medicaid clients and coordinates their health needs across specialties and along the continuum of care.
+As a PCMP, your practice acts as a medical home for Health First Colorado members and coordinates their health needs across specialties and along the continuum of care.

 How are PCMPs reimbursed?